Privacy & Data Protection Policy

 • Improving my service and, where consented, contacting you about relevant updates

 I will never sell, rent, or share your data for marketing purposes with third parties.
+I only collect personal information that is necessary for the provision of counselling and psychotherapy services and to meet my legal, professional, and ethical obligations.

 7. Sharing Your Personal Data